GNFulLT/GLocalization/README.md

 - YAML <br />

-These are in FileType class.
+They are in FileType class.
 You can use them like : FileType.JSON for settings.

 ## **How To Use**
 Firstly you have to initialize DefaultLocalization file.
 It have to be embedded resource so in any case application can reference the defaultlocalization.